wjschne/apaquarto/README.md

 {{< include _extensions/wjschne/apaquarto/_apa_title.qmd >}}
 ```

-Here is an example of what the YAML metadata and include statement below
+Here is an example of what the YAML metadata and the “include” statement
-it might look like:
+below it might look like:

     ---
     title: "My Paper's Title: A Full Analysis of Everything"